API Python Deployment

 Configure (shared pattern)

-file in the working directory used to run the commands (or set environment variables).
+Place a .env file in the working directory used to run the commands (or set environment variables).
 See API Configuration for keys.

 DB_CONNECTION_STRING=Driver={ODBC Driver 17 for SQL Server};Server=SERVER\INSTANCE;Database=HDM_Local;Trusted_Connection=yes;